pgk-labs/Forti/README.md

 FortigateMultiTool: A Comprehensive FortiGate Configuration Management Tool

 ** Disclaimer: The script can be modified to meet everyone's case requirements.
 I believe that I have make a clear script so you can adjust it as you want if something goes not as intended.
+Validate the changes before every action.
+I am not responsible for misconfigurations on the fortigate devices.

 FortigateMultiTool is a powerful Python-based tool designed to simplify the configuration and management of FortiGate devices via API.
 With FortigateMultiTool, users can effortlessly manage configurations, handle multiple Virtual Domains (VDOMs), rename interfaces, renumber firewall rules for better organization, migrate configurations between devices, and perform seamless configuration downloads and uploads.
 It is usefull for transfering configuration between fortigate devices that you want to be in sync (example a DR site).